mahoney1/test/setup_newmodel.md

     <date> INFO [lib/handler.js] Successfully registered with peer node.
 State transferred to "established"
     <date> INFO [lib/handler.js] Successfully established communication with peer node.
 State transferred to "ready"

-7. Open another terminal and launch the CLI again, and once again, from the `chaincode-docker-devmode` directory, run the following command:
+7. Open another terminal and launch the CLI again, and once again, from the `chaincode-docker-devmode` directory, run the following command - NOTE - this will launch your running NodeJS chaincode, so this is the terminal window to look for messages, as referred to further down this tutorial:

         ```

+       docker exec -it cli bash

        CORE_PEER_ADDRESS=peer:7051 peer chaincode install -l node -n mycontract -v v0 -p mycontract